Rio Grande Valley Dog Bite Lawyer

 Understanding what damages you can recover helps you evaluate settlement offers.
 Learn about economic and non-economic damages.

-Trauma care in Rio Grande Valley is concentrated at facilities including Valley Baptist Medical Center (Harlingen, Level II Trauma Center), Rio Grande Regional Hospital (McAllen), Doctors Hospital at Renaissance (Edinburg).
-Common injuries treated at these centers include Deep puncture wounds and lacerations to hands, arms, and face, Facial scarring and disfigurement especially in children, Infection complications including rabies risk.
-Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.
+The Rio Grande Valley medical network handling acute injuries from incidents like this one centers around Valley Baptist Medical Center (Harlingen, Level II Trauma Center), Rio Grande Regional Hospital (McAllen), and Doctors Hospital at Renaissance (Edinburg).
+Diagnoses we see again and again in these intake records include Deep puncture wounds and lacerations to hands, arms, and face, Facial scarring and disfigurement especially in children, and Infection complications including rabies risk.
+We work directly with the records departments at each of these facilities, which is part of why our timelines for assembling a medical chronology run shorter than what most clients expect.

 Injured in Rio Grande Valley?
 Talk to a Dog Bite Attorney.